ssenmosip/mosip-temp-documentation/ID-Repo-Revised.md

 * Read Identity Information for a given RID
 * Check status of UIN for validating a UIN

-Please refer to section related to [ID Repository services](#3-id-repository-services).
+Please refer to section related to [ID Repository services](#3-id-repository-services-).

-The Identity data stored inside the ID repo is encrypted.
+The Identity data stored inside the ID repository is encrypted.
 The Identity Repository is the most critical storage repository and is configured keeping the following non-functional aspects in mind
 * Scalability
 * Performance
 * High Availability